madanyc/workfront-learn.en/help/administrator-fundamentals-program/email-and-in-app-notifications/admin-set-up-event-notifications.md

 ---
-title: How to Set Up Event Notifications
+title: Set Up Event Notifications
 description: Learn how to control which email and in-app notifications [!DNL Adobe Workfront] users receive by managing event notifications.
 ---